Azure/maximo/README.md

 Finally, deploy the Analytics Proxy.
 This will take up to 30 minutes to complete:

-> 🚧 **WARNING** The below configuration is using the `azurefiles` storage class created in a previous step.
-If you did not configure this, you will need to update the class with another option.

 ```bash
 # Deploy
 oc apply -f https://raw.githubusercontent.com/Azure/maximo/main/src/bas/bas-service.yaml